Archduke Joseph August of Austria: Early life

 Joseph August began his military career in 1890 when he was commissioned into the 1st Infantry Regiment as a Leutnant.
 He was soon promoted to Oberleutnant and was transferred to 72nd Infantry Regiment in 1893.
-He was transferred to Dragoon Regiment #6 in 1894 and then transferred to the 1st Honvéd Hussars by the Kaiser and promoted to the rank of Major.
+He was transferred to Dragoon Regiment #6 in 1894 and then transferred to the 1st Royal Hungarian Honvéd Hussars by the emperor and promoted to the rank of Major.
 He took command of this regiment in 1904 and then went on to command 79th Honvéd infantry brigade in 1908 then finally the 31st infantry division at Budapest in 1911.

 World War I

-In 1914 he was involved in combat in the Galician theatre and took command of the VII Corps and was involved in fighting in the Carpathian Mountains, for which he was awarded – among others – the Austrian Order of Leopold and the Prussian Iron Cross.
-After Italy became involved in the war he was transferred to the Carinthian border and involved in fighting the Isonzo army.
-August remained on this front until the 9th battle of the Isonzo in 1916 a period in which once again he was highly decorated.
-August was highly popular among his troops, especially those of Hungarian nationality.
+In 1914, he was involved in combat in the Galician theatre and took command of the VII Corps and was involved in fighting in the Carpathian Mountains for which he was awarded, among others, the Austrian Order of Leopold and the Prussian Iron Cross.
+After Italy became involved in the war, he was transferred to the Carinthian border and involved in fighting the Isonzo army.
+August remained on the front until the Ninth Battle of the Isonzo in 1916, a period in which once again he was highly decorated.
+Joseph August was highly popular among his troops, especially those of Hungarian nationality.

-In November 1916, August was put in command of the Heeresfront fighting against Russian and Romanian forces, and in 1917 was awarded the Military Order of Maria Theresa and the Pour le Mérite.
-In January 1918 he was put in command of the 6th Army in the Southern theatre and that July took over the South Tyrolean Army Group, which was the 10th and 11th Armies.
-Finally, on 26 October 1918, he was sent to the Balkan theatre to take command of the Heeresgruppe Kövess, which had lost Serbia, Albania and Montenegro by then.
-He was the last person to be appointed a Feldmarschall (Field Marshal) of the Austro-Hungarian Army on 24 October 1918, as an attempt by his cousin, Emperor Karl, to placate Hungarian nationalists.
+In November 1916, Joseph August was put in command of the Heeresfront fighting against Russian and Romanian forces, and in 1917, he was awarded the Military Order of Maria Theresa and the Pour le Mérite.
+In January 1918 he was put in command of the 6th Army in the Southern theatre and that July took over the South Tyrolean Army Group, which was the 10th and the 11th Armies.
+Finally, on 26 October 1918, he was sent to the Balkans theatre to take command of the Heeresgruppe Kövess, which had lost Serbia, Albania and Montenegro.
+He was the last person to be appointed a Feldmarschall (Field Marshal) of the Austro-Hungarian Army, on 24 October 1918 as an attempt by his cousin, Emperor Charles I to placate Hungarian nationalists.